October 5-7, 2026 | Shallow Bay, NL

 Presenting at the Atlantic Canada's Trails Conference, offers a unique platform to showcase your work, connect with peers, influence best practices, and contribute to a global movement.
 We encourage submissions from all sectors, including academia, government, non-profits, and private enterprise.

-Submission deadline for abstracts: May 30, 2026.
+Submission deadline for abstracts: July 30, 2026.

 Please email [email protected] for more information or with any questions.

 Join "The Long Walk Home" trade show and connect directly with a dedicated audience of trail builders, community leaders, outdoor enthusiasts, and decision-makers.
 This is your unparalleled opportunity to showcase innovative products, services, and solutions that support sustainable trail development, outdoor recreation, and community well-being.
 Booth space is limited, so secure your spot today!